 “Are my chickens cold?”
-This is hands down the most frequent question we get asked about raising chickens in winter, especially from new keepers in cold climates.
+Concern over whether it’s too cold for chickens is, hands down, the most frequent question we get asked about winter chicken care, especially from new keepers living in cold climates.
 A lot of people curious about raising chickens can’t imagine leaving them outside in their unheated coop in the dead of winter.
-They imagine themselves outside, naked and shivering in the cold and can’t bear the thought of doing that to their hens.
+They imagine themselves outside, naked and shivering in the cold.
+The thought of doing that to their hens is unbearable.

 Are your Chickens Cold?